brelloch/Build-2014-Blackjack-Bot/README.md

 Build-2014-Blackjack-Bot
 ========================

-This is the bot I used to win the Blackjack AI Bot coding competition at BUILD 2014.
+This is the bot I used to win the Blackjack AI Bot coding competition at Build 2014.
 More information can be found at http://blackjackbot.codeplex.com/.

 The basic thought process I used: